FrozenNode/Laravel-Administrator/readme.md

 - Model configuration must now be done in model config files instead of in an Eloquent model
 - Revamped the docs to make it more accessible/readable
 - You can now group together models into menu groups
-- New color field
+- New 'color' field type
-- New image field
+- New 'image' field type
 - Custom column outputs
 - Admin users can now set a custom number of rows in each model's interface
 - You can now add custom action buttons in the $actions property of a model